NVIDIA/aistore/cmd/ishard/README.md

    ...
    ```

-   By default, `ishard` ensures that files with different virtual directory structure (after applying `sample_key_pattern`) won't present in the same output shard.
-In other words, `ishard` maintains clear boundaries between files that belong to different virtual directory, even if some output shard's size doesn't reached the `max_shard_size`.
-As shown in the example above, there are only two objects in the `shard-059.tar` output shard regardless of the `max_shard_size` value, since they are the only two files under their virtual directory structure.
+   By default, `ishard` ensures that files with different virtual directories (after applying `sample_key_pattern`) won't be present in the same output shard.
+In other words, `ishard` maintains clear boundaries between files that belong to different virtual directories, even if an output shard's size doesn't reach the requested `shard_size`.
+As shown in the example above, there are only two objects in the `shard-059.tar` output shard regardless of the `shard_size` value, since they are the only two files under their virtual directories.

-   To disable this default setting and compact each output shard's size closer to `max_shard_size`, regardless of virtual directories, you can specify `-collapse` flag.
-This will to flatten samples into its parent virtual directory if their overall size doesn't reach `max_shard_size`.
+   To disable this default setting and compact each output shard's size closer to `shard_size`, regardless of virtual directories, you can specify `-collapse` flag.
+This will to flatten samples into its parent virtual directory if their overall size doesn't reach `shard_size`.

    ```sh
    $ ./ishard -src_bck=ais://ImageNet -dst_bck=ais://ImageNet-out -sample_key_pattern="full_name" -collapse